ikhvorost/DLog/README.md

 ## Configuration

-You can customize the logger's output by setting which info from the logger should be used. `LogConfiguration` is a root struct to configure the logger which contains common settings for log messages.
+You can customize the logger's output by setting which info from the logger should be used. `LogConfig` is a root struct to configure the logger which contains common settings for log messages.

 For instance you can change the default view of log messages which includes a start sign, category, log type and location: